Pawleys Island – Georgetown County, South Carolina

 South Carolina | SC Picture Project | Georgetown County Photos | Pawleys Island

 Pawleys Island at the southern end of South Carolina’s Grand Strand is a pristine beach retreat with a history of welcoming summer visitors since the eighteenth century.
-With consistent ocean breezes, Pawleys Island – named for founder George Pawley, whose father received a land grant on the Waccamaw Neck in 1711 – became a safe harbor from summer mosquitoes for nearby rice planters.
+Pawleys Island was named for founder George Pawley, whose father – Percival Pawley, Sr. – received a land grant on the Waccamaw Neck in 1711.
+With consistent ocean breezes, the island became a safe harbor from summer mosquitoes for nearby rice planters.

 Located 25 miles south of Myrtle Beach and 70 miles north of Charleston, the island is only half a mile wide with three and a half miles of shoreline.
 The well-weathered simplicity of this small beach community is cherished by residents and visitors alike, and no commercial buildings are allowed on the island.